salesforce/OmniXAI/README.md

 By default, it converts categorical features into one-hot encoding, and keeps continuous-valued features.
 The  method ``transform`` of `TabularTransform` transforms a `Tabular` instance to a numpy array.
 If the `Tabular` instance has a target/label column, the last column of the numpy array will be the target/label.
-One can also apply any customized preprocessing functions instead of using `TabularTransform`.
+You can apply any customized preprocessing functions instead of using `TabularTransform`.
-After data preprocessing, we train a XGBoost classifier for this task.
+After data preprocessing, let's train a XGBoost classifier for this task.

 ```python
 from omnixai.preprocessing.tabular import TabularTransform